awsdocs/aws-cloudhsm-user-guide/doc_source/java-sample-symmetric-encrypt-decrypt.md

 The example shows how to use the AES algorithm with the Galois Counter Mode \(GCM\) to encrypt and decrypt a message\.
 The example uses an initialization vector \(IV\), additional authenticated data \(AAD\), and no padding\.
 The `encrypt()` method returns an object that includes the ciphertext, the IV, the length of the ciphertext, and the length of the IV\.

 **Note**
-This example uses the `loginWithExplicitCredentials()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM\.
+This example uses the `loginWithEnvVars()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM\.
 This sample uses the AESSymmetricKeyGeneration discussed in the [Create an AES Key](java-sample-aes-key.md)\.
 The sample assumes that [the Cavium provider](use-cavium-provider.md) is included in your Java provider file\.
 If it is not, create an instance of the provider and substitute it for the **Cavium** string\.

 ```
 package com.amazonaws.cloudhsm.examples.crypto.symmetric;